anwebzone/CTable/HOWTO.md

 The first array is the data to be used when generating the html table.
 The second array is used if you want to remove any key or keys from the first array.

-The string is used to add css classes to <table>
+The string is used to add css classes to the table tag.

 ###Using CTable could look like this